stepping1st/hyperplane-hash/README.md

   Time.
 ACM Transactions on Mathematical Software, 3(3):209–226, September 1977.

 #### ref2
 - Prateek Jain, Sudheendra Vijayanarasimhan, and Kristen Grauman.
 2010.
 Hashing hyperplane queries to near points with applications to large-scale active learning.
 In NeurIPS.

-#### ref3
-- Prateek Jain, Sudheendra Vijayanarasimhan, and Kristen Grauman.
-2010.
-Hashing hyperplane queries to near points with applications to large-scale active learning.
-In NeurIPS.
 928–936.